nkkko/fabo/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use it, modify it, and have a blast with it!

-## Acknowledgements

-We want to express our gratitude to the creators and contributors of the following projects, which should be instrumental in the development of FABO:

-- [Bubble Tea](https://github.com/charmbracelet/bubbletea) - The quirky library used for building the CLI

 ## Note

 This is a work of fiction.
 Any similarity to actual events or persons, living or dead, is purely coincidental.
 FABO is a whimsical, imaginary character I dreamed up while attempting to capture screenshots of our milestones as we approached [4,000 stars with Daytona](https://github.com/daytonaio/daytona).
-Despite consistently failing at this task, our teammate [Fabo](https://github.com/fabjanvucina) always swooped in to save the day.
+Despite consistently failing at this task, our teammate [Fabo](https://soundcloud.com/sckasturi/8-bit-rick-roll-but-drill) always swooped in to save the day.
 Who knows?
 Maybe our little FABO will even materialize at one point!
 God knows we all need FABO in our screen-shooting lives.